Active topolectrical circuits: Results

 In contrast to passive ($\varepsilon=0$) topolectrical circuits, which remain quiescent in the bulk when initiated at the edge [Fig.~\ref{fig:1}(d)], ATCs with $\varepsilon>0$ exhibit complex self-organization and synchronization phenomena.
 To explain the underlying physical mechanisms, we consider the 1D SSH ATC from Fig.~\ref{fig:1}(b) with the same initial condition as for the passive circuit in Fig.~\ref{fig:1}(d).
 When one edge node of the ATC is initialized at time $t=0$, it rapidly settles into a limit-cycle oscillation~[Fig.~\ref{fig:1}(e,f)], as predicted above.
 As it gets activated, the edge mode imparts a weak external forcing on the neighboring strongly-coupled dimer.
 The combination of forcing and local energy input from the negative resistance drives the dimer into its low-energy state, characterized by a slow nonlinear in-phase oscillation of the dimer nodes with period $2\pi/\sqrt{g-s}$~[Fig.~\ref{fig:1}(e,g)].
 The first bulk dimer then in turn activates the second dimer, and so on, resulting in a globally synchronized bulk state.
 The activation front eventually reaches the last node, where it triggers the second topological edge mode [Fig.~\ref{fig:1}(f)].
 The final state of the chain is a robust attractor that is self-sustained and could be used for active solitary signal transmission.

-As an experimental proof-of-concept demonstration of the above general concepts, we built a 1D 4-node ATC using a Chua diode circuit as the active element~[Fig.~\ref{fig:4}(a,b)].
+\textbf{1D Su-Schrieffer-Heeger ATC: Experimental realization.} As a first experimental demonstration of the underlying general concepts, we built a 1D 4-node ATC using a Chua diode circuit as the active element~[Fig.~\ref{fig:2}(a,b)].
 The measured time-series of the oscillator voltages exhibit the theoretically predicted topological edge modes and low-frequency bulk dynamics (Fig.~\ref{fig:1}).
-The quantitative agreement of the experiments with theory as well as explicit circuit simulations~\SUP ~confirms that Eq.~\eqref{eq:vdp} provides a predictive framework for ATCs -- and that it is straightforward to realize topolectrical materials with off-the-shelf components.
-Indeed, the example in Fig.~\ref{fig:4} is only one of many possible ATC implementations~\SUP.
+In the case of active circuits, the edge modes excite the bulk abruptly over the scale of just a single oscillator, even when corresponding passive circuits would exhibit exponential decay over a longer scale.
+The quantitative agreement of the experiments with theory as well as explicit circuit simulations~(Supplementary Information) ~confirms that \eqref{eq:vdp} provides a predictive framework for ATCs -- and that it is straightforward to realize topolectrical materials with off-the-shelf components.
+Indeed, the example in Fig.~\ref{fig:2} is only one of many possible ATC implementations~(Supplementary Information).

-In practice, ATCs can be actuated with a wide range of initial conditions that can lead to different types of stable asymptotic behaviors (Fig.~\ref{fig:2}).
-To investigate the likelihood and characteristics of possible attractors, we used Eq.~\eqref{eq:vdp} to simulate an active SSH circuit with $n=6$ nodes with non-zero initial conditions on the bulk.
+\textbf{Attractor statistics.} In practice, ATCs can be actuated with a wide range of initial conditions that can select different types of stable asymptotic behaviors (Fig.~\ref{fig:3}), similar to information storage in Hopfield networks.
+To investigate the likelihood and characteristics of possible attractors, we used \eqref{eq:vdp} to simulate an active SSH circuit with $n=6$ nodes with non-zero initial conditions on the bulk.
 Since the edge node initial conditions become negligible in this case due to the weak edge-bulk coupling, we fixed zero-initial conditions at the edges.
 Thus, the topological edge modes are actuated by the bulk dynamics in these simulations.
-Examples of low-energy and high-energy attractors with slow and fast bulk dimer oscillations, obtained with binary initial conditions in the bulk, $x_i(0) = \pm 0.1$ and $\dot{x}_i(0) =0$, are shown [Fig.~\ref{fig:2}(a)].
+Examples of low-energy and high-energy attractors with slow and fast bulk dimer oscillations, obtained with binary initial conditions in the bulk, $x_i(0) = \pm 0.1$ and $\dot{x}_i(0) =0$, are shown [Fig.~\ref{fig:3}(a)].
 These attractors can be classified in terms of the relative signs of the $n_b=n-2=4$ bulk voltages $x_i$ at a fixed time.
-Normalizing by the sign of the first bulk oscillator, we numerically find that there exist four different stable attractors corresponding to different possible combinations of in-phase and anti-phase dimer oscillations [Fig.~\ref{fig:2}(a)].
+Normalizing by the sign of the first bulk oscillator, we numerically find that there exist four different stable attractors corresponding to different possible combinations of in-phase and anti-phase dimer oscillations [Fig.~\ref{fig:3}(a)].